dkul108/hacker-rank-test-preparation/README.md

 ------------
 Expect to be asked to write syntactically correct code—no pseudo code.
 If you feel a bit rusty coding without an IDE or coding in a specific language, it’s probably a good idea to dust off the cobwebs and get comfortable coding with a pen and paper.
-The most important thing a Software Development Engineer does at Amazon is write scalable, robust, and welltested code.
-These are the main criteria by which your code will be evaluated, so make sure that you check for edge cases and validate that no bad input can slip through.
+The most important thing a Software Development Engineer does at Amazon is write scalable, robust, and welltested code. hese are the main criteria by which your code will be evaluated, so make sure that you check for edge cases and validate that no bad input can slip through.
 A few missed commas or typos here and there aren’t that big of a deal, but the goal is to write code that’s as close to production ready as possible.
 This is your chance to show off your coding ability